-Fahrenheit 451 - Ray Bradbury - A Short Summary & Review
+Fahrenheit 451 by Ray Bradbury – A Reflection on Distraction, Thought, and Identity

 My favorite Ray Bradbury quote from the book: